upb-lea/ElectricGrid.jl/docs/src/Env_Interaction.md

 ## Data-Hook (how to tap the simulated data stream)

 To collect the data - so how the states evolved over time by the chosen actions - hooks ([ReinforcmentLearning.jl/data-hooks](https://juliareinforcementlearning.org/docs/How_to_use_hooks/)) are used which will be executed at different stages of the experiment.
 Via theses hooks the data to be collected is stored in a `DataFrame` labeled via the state and action IDs.
-This all happens using the `DataHook` provided by the `JEG` package.
+This all happens using the `DataHook` provided by the `ElectricGrid` package.

 This `DataFrame` can be seen in the output of the upper cell.
 It contains 500 rows - one for each simulated step.
 In the different colons the information about the simulation is stored, e.g., the number of the episode, time, states, actions...